 If you’re creating a nonfiction book that’s going to relate the sum total of everything you’ve learned, or you’re sharing a technique that you’ve developed, break the material up into multiple parts.
 I can’t tell you how many huge tomes I’ve received.
-Three hundred, four hundred, even seven hundred pages, in oversized books that ends up costing the earth to print.
-In order to recoup printing costs, the author has to put a price on the book, like $50 or $75, that lots of people will not pay.
+Three hundred, four hundred, even seven hundred pages in oversized books that end up costing the earth to print.
+In order to recoup printing costs, the author has to put a price on the book, like $50 or $75, that people will not pay.
 It destroys any chance of the book being a best-seller, let alone selling at all.

 Bookstores need to sell books – that’s their job.
 Don’t make it harder for them!
-It’s better to create a smaller basic book with just the essential important information that inspires customers, and can help create word-of-mouth buzz.
+It’s better to create a smaller basic book with just the essential important information that inspires customers and can help create word-of-mouth buzz.

 The best news about this strategy is that you can create two or three sequels that will be snapped up by your raving fans, and make far more money than selling twenty or fewer at $75.
-You can also refine your information based on feedback – you can be more nimble in response to customer’s telling you what they liked and didn’t like.
+You can also refine your information based on feedback – you can be more nimble in response to customers telling you what they liked and didn’t like.